75km Round Lantau Swim

 We had to get experienced kayakers and outrigger canoe specialists to guide the swimmers, one for each.
 We also needed a speedboat driver and a photographer.
 As the swim spread over 5 days, the team had to be renewed every day, very few people being able to commit for more than a day.
 Make the math: that’s almost 20 people who have been with us at some point on the sea.
 Of course we also needed a driver for the big boat and an assistant, none of them understood English…

 Swimmers eat, and eat a lot, so we had people going to our house every 36h and bring back fresh food.
-But we are not the only one to need fuel, and the management of the carburant for the motorboat was a headache in itself.
+But we are not the only ones in need of fuel, and the management of the carburant for the motorboat was a headache in itself.

 And I am not even talking about the beach clean-up events, which occurred every day, with its necessity to manage volunteers, make them work in good conditions, mini-events in themselves that also require brain and manpower.